 Intangible Asset, Net: A recognized intangible asset that has a finite useful life is amortized over its estimated life using the straight-line method.
-The Company's intangible asset consists of an acquired customer list intangible, which will be amortized over five years using the straight-line method.
-The Company re-evaluates the remaining estimated economic lives of finite-lived intangible assets periodically.
+The Company's intangible assets consist of acquired customer list intangibles, which will be amortized over five years using the straight-line method.
+The Company re-evaluates the remaining estimated economic lives of finite-lived intangible assets periodically to determine whether events and circumstances warrant a revision to the remaining period of amortization.
 An impairment charge is recognized through earnings if the carrying amount of the intangible asset is not recoverable and its carrying amount exceeds its fair value.